-This is the third class in a five-course online series "How to model, value, and finance early stage software and service startups" and "How to build proforma financial statements, model, value, and finance early-stage product startups."
+This is the third course in our two Flagship 5-course series "How to build proforma financial statements, model, value, and finance early-stage software and service startups" and "How to build proforma financial statements, model, value, and finance early-stage product startups."

-You will receive $100 off if you register for all five classes.
+You will receive $100 off if you register for all five courses.
 Other package options are also available.

 What if you are confused?

 Support: LIFETIME ACCESS to a private Facebook group where you can interact with Victoria Yampolsky and other students.

 Finance can be scary, but don’t worry - we are here to help you every step of the way.
 There are two levels of help we offer:

 1. After enrollment, you will have access to a private Facebook group where you can interact with other students and ask questions.
 Victoria oversees the group and will help you if other students don’t know the answers.